AUSTRALIAN CHAMBER OF COMMERCE OF MONGOLIA DONATIONS POLICY

 support improvements in health; and

-Entities which have a sound organisational structure and clear accountability structures and mechanisms, and, unless expressly stated otherwise in this Policy, will not provide donation to the following Entities or Projects:
+Entities which have a sound organizational structure and clear accountability structures and mechanisms, and, unless expressly stated otherwise in this Policy, will not provide donation to the following Entities or Projects:

 commercial entities and companies;